-Next, enable the BigQuery API for your project by selecting "APIs & Services" from the left-hand menu and clicking "Enable APIs and Services".
+Next, enable the BigQuery public API for your project by selecting "APIs & Services" from the left-hand menu and clicking "Enable APIs and Services".
 Search for BigQuery and then click "Enable", followed by "Create" at the bottom of the page.

 3. Create a dataset